 Richard T. Jameson has been editor of Movietone News (1971-81) and Film Comment (1990-2000) magazines, as well as Seattle’s Queen Anne News (2003-07).
 A member of the National Society of Film Critics since 1980, he edited the NSFC’s 1994 anthology They Went Thataway: Redefining Film Genres.

-Kathleen Murphy currently reviews films for Seattle‘s Queen Anne News and writes essays on film for Steadycam magazine.
 A frequent speaker on film, Kathleen Murphy has contributed numerous essays to magazines (Film Comment, the Village Voice, Film West, Newsweek-Japan), books (Best American Movie Writing of 1998, Women and Cinema, The Myth of the West) and Web sites (Amazon.com, Cinemania.com, Reel.com).
 Once upon a time, in another life, she wrote speeches for Bill Clinton, Jack Lemmon, Harrison Ford, Joe Pesci, Robert De Niro, Art Garfunkel and Diana Ross.

 Jeff Shannon was a freelance film critic for the Seattle Times and a regular contributor to Video Librarian and New Mobility.
 He has served as assistant editor of Microsoft’s “Cinemania” CD-ROM and “Cinemania.com” website and senior editor in the DVD & Video department of Amazon.com, and has written for the Seattle Post-Intelligencer, among other publications.
 He passed away in 2013 at the age of 52.

 Design and graphics:

 Thanks to the Parallax View graphics godfather Nick Henderson of Henderson Graphics for art, banners and technical assistance, and to Felipe Lujan-Bear for additional technical assistance.
 They were essential to saving the site from a 2020 hack that almost shut it down for good, and in helping the rebuild.

 Contact Parallax View: